Unemployment in Spain

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production rose 1.4% year-on-year in seasonally- and calendar-adjusted terms in May, moderating from April’s 1.8% increase.
+Industrial production rose 0.8% year-on-year in seasonally- and calendar-adjusted terms in July, moderating from June’s 1.6% increase.

-Spain’s current account balance recorded a deficit of EUR 413 million in April, smaller than the EUR 1.3 billion shortfall recorded in April 2018 but much greater than the EUR 107 million deficit logged in March.
+Spain’s current account balance recorded a surplus of EUR 2.1 billion in June, well above the EUR 1.5 billion surplus recorded in June 2018 but below the EUR 2.7 billion surplus logged in May.